How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Sternum straps

 While sternum straps may feel constrictive, they play a crucial role in stabilizing the backpack.
-They are particularly beneficial for maintaining stability during activities like skiing or scrambling, as well as for redistributing the pressure points of a heavy load during prolonged ascents.
-Proper placement of sternum straps is essential; they should rest high up, just below your neck, to minimize pressure on your chest.
+They are particularly beneficial for maintaining stability during activities like skiing or scrambling, as well as redistributing the pressure points of a heavy load during prolonged ascents.
+Proper placement of sternum straps is essential; they should rest high up, just below your collarbone, to minimize pressure on your chest.

 • Internal compartments